 Living on the west coast of Canada, I guess a lot my pictures are bound to have water featured in them.

 I’ve been taking pictures for many years now, purely for the love of it.
-And when I go outside, I find myself constantly looking at everything around me, including lighting, colours, shapes, repeating or asymmetrical patterns, shadows, and reflections.
+And when I go outside, I find myself constantly looking at everything around me, including lighting, colors, shapes, repeating or asymmetrical patterns, shadows, and reflections.

-The challenge of course, is to take take a picture of something that’s been shot many times before, but to find the right angle or lighting that makes it still interesting for the viewer.
+The challenge of course, is to try to take take a picture of something that’s been shot many times before, but to find the right angle or lighting that makes it still interesting for the viewer.

 I love automotive photography for picking up the fine details, and the way that light plays off of the shiny curved surfaces.
 (Exotic or super cars, muscle cars, custom and restored vehicles).